iamnachoj/Book-API/README.md

 4. cd Movie API
 5. Install NPM dependencies
 6. Start the server
-Note: It is recommended to install nodemon for livereloading - It watches for any changes in your node.js app and automatically restarts the server
+Note: It is recommended to install nodemon for live reloading - It watches for any changes in your node.js app and automatically restarts the server

 ## Deployment
 ### Deployment to Heroku